rust-lang/book/src/ch10-03-lifetime-syntax.md

 In method signatures inside the `impl` block, references might be tied to the lifetime of references in the struct's fields, or they might be independent.
-In addition, the third lifetime elision rule often makes it so that lifetime annotations aren't necessary in method signatures.
-Let's look at a few examples using the struct named `ImportantExcerpt` that we defined in Listing 10-24.
+In addition, the lifetime elision rules often make it so that lifetime annotations aren't necessary in method signatures.
+Let's look at some examples using the struct named `ImportantExcerpt` that we defined in Listing 10-24.

 First, here's a method named `level`.
 The only parameter is a reference to `self`, and the return value is just an `i32`, not a reference to anything: